raul-macedo-freire/3w_ann_prp/README.md

 -   `oversampling.ipynb`: Uses SMOTE(Synthetic Minority Oversampling Technique) tecnique for oversampling with artificial data and uses real data from 3W to increase number of 0 classes.
 Creates splitted datasets for artificial and real oversample, to be analysed individually.
 -   `ann_artificial_data_oversampled.ipynb`: Creates ANN for  dataset oversampled with artificial data.
 -   `ann_real_data_oversampled.ipynb`: Creates ANN for dataset oversampled with real data.

+Obs: The `utils.py` provides some code to be shared across the notebooks.

 ## Data Treatment:
 One of the most important steps of data science is data treatment, therefore the `data_treatment.ipynb` has the responsability to investigate over the data acquired and remove or fill out, if necessary, missing data.